Nextgen-Support/nextgen-web/README.md

-# NextDev Solutions - Static Website
+# Company Website

-A professional static website for NextDev Solutions built with React, TypeScript, and Tailwind CSS.
+A professional static website built with React, TypeScript, and Tailwind CSS.

-## About NextDev Solutions
+## About Us

-NextDev Solutions is a fresh new technology company providing:
+We are a technology company providing:
 - Web Design & Development
 - Website Updates & Support
 - ERP Software for small to medium enterprises, schools, churches, NGOs